Vaginal sponge and spermicides

 - Push the sponge as far back into the vagina as possible, and place it over the cervix.
 Make sure the sponge covers the cervix.

-- Leave the sponge in the vagina for 6 - 8 hours after having sex.
+- Leave the sponge in the vagina for 6 to 8 hours after having sex.

 - Vaginal bleeding or are having your period

 - An allergy to sulfa drugs, polyurethane, or spermicides